Pioneering Non-Invasive Brain-Computer Interfaces to Revolutionize Mobility for Neuromuscular Injuries & Disorders

 Galiana Technology Inc. is driven by a powerful synergy of seasoned leadership and cutting-edge engineering expertise:

-The global market for quadriplegia solutions and assistive technologies represents a significant and growing opportunity.
-By offering a dramatically less invasive and highly precise BMI, Galiana aims to unlock new possibilities for patient populations previously unreachable or hesitant due to long-term surgical implants.
+The global market for neuromuscular solutions and assistive technologies represents a significant and growing opportunity.
+By offering a dramatically less invasive and highly precise BCI, Galiana aims to unlock new possibilities for patient populations previously unreachable or hesitant due to long-term surgical implants.

 Our technology's versatility, supported by collaborations like NIH-NIDA, also positions Galiana to address a wider spectrum of neurological challenges, from motor control to potential interventions for complex neural disorders.
 We are not just building a product; we are laying the foundation for a future where advanced brain interfaces empower greater independence and enhance human well-being on an unprecedented scale.